antoniolevar/Flower-Image-Classification/README.md

 Example Usage
 To run the project, open the Jupyter notebook and execute each cell in sequence.
 Ensure that you have the data in the correct file paths.

-License
-This project is open-source under the MIT License.